pre-vert/Borrowable-limit-order-book/TO_DO.md

 The interest rate is chosen by makers when the order is placed.

 - add a new attribute uint256 interest rate to orders
-- modify placeOrder()
+- modify deposit()
 - compute accrued interest rate
-- add a methof for makers to change the interest rate of an order.
+- add a method for makers to change the interest rate of an order.
 If the order is borrowed, the change takes effect after the order is repaid.
 - allow maker to liquidate a loan after excess collateral has been exhausted by the interest load

 ### 1.3 getBookSize